cyberreinxy/reinmax_dev_labs/README.md

 - **Source Code**: The code in this repository is licensed under the **MIT License**.
 You are free to use, modify, and distribute the code as a template for your own projects.
 See the `LICENSE` file for full details.

 - **Brand Assets**: All brand assets, including logos, images, and other media found in the `public/assets/` directory, are **All Rights Reserved**.
-They are the exclusive property of Reinmax Creative and may not be used or reproduced without explicit written permission.
+They are the exclusive property of Reinmax Creative and are not covered by the MIT license.
+They may not be used or reproduced without explicit written permission.

 Please see the `LICENSE.md` file for more detailed information.